About this page

 You should already have an sNumber that you use to access your email and log into university systems.
 If you need help, contact the Library staff to assist you.

 Before you can register in iLab

-iLab allows you to purchase services or products from facilities in different parts of Griffith University.
-When you register for iLab, you need permission to spend money from a financial account (eg speedtype and class) from the PeopleSoft account holder.
+iLab allows you to purchase services or products from facilities across Griffith University.
+When you register for iLab, you need permission from a PeopleSoft account holder to spend money from a financial account (eg speedtype and class).

 Know at least one Lab